CHINA / DIPLOMACY

 Liu said that based on the physical evidence and the motives stated in existing reports, the man's actual conduct has constituted an infringement of the rights of China's overseas missions and an act of hostility against China.

-The Japanese side must conduct a full and serious investigation into the incident, Lin said.
+The Japanese side must immediately conduct a thorough investigation into the incident, severely punish the perpetrator, and give a responsible explanation to China, the spokesperson said.